 Common Defenses in Juvenile Cases

 Law enforcement in many juvenile cases may have trouble gathering evidence; officers often do not follow the proper process, evidence may be illegally seized, and as a result a criminal defense attorney may attempt to have the charge dropped.
 In many situations, mistaken identity can be an issue.
 Peers frequently misidentify the accused, leading to the innocent being arrested.
+This is why it’s crucial to have an experienced las vegas criminal defense attorney by your side.

 Fort Lauderdale Criminal Defense Attorney